JanDotNet/ThinkSharp.Solutions/README.md

 ## Installation

-Download last build: https://ci.appveyor.com/project/JanDotNet/thinksharp-solutions/build/artifacts and install it.
+Download last release: https://github.com/JanDotNet/ThinkSharp.Solutions/releases and install it.

 Note that ThinkSharp.Solutions is currently only available for Visual Studio 2015.